-How can we perceive such shift in spirituality in regards to its potential for the quick transition of worlds' population awareness concerning the planetary boundaries and the climate change?
+How can we perceive such shift in spirituality in regards to its potential for the quick transition of worlds population awareness concerning the planetary boundaries and the climate change?

-The thesis and messages delivered at the seminar in March 2018 made me reassured, that Indian traditional culture is continuing to inspire the world towards holistic, sustainable development approach.
-Several speakers at the cited event have gravitated thoughts to the same idea; Shri Shreevats Jaipura62 for example underlined, that "traditional ethics of nature conservation could be looked upon as a source of inspiration and guidance for the future", while prof. Bhatt soberly concluded and announced that "the classical Indian alternative will be reconstructed and given a fair trial to ameliorate the human miseries, as was its objective"63.
+The thesis and messages delivered at the seminar in March 2018 made me reassured. that Indian traditional culture is continuing to inspire the world towards holistic, sustainable development approach.
+Several speakers at the cited event have gravitated thoughts to the same idea; Shri Shreevats Jaipura for example underlined, that "traditional ethics of nature conservation could be looked upon as a source of inspiration and guidance for the future", while prof. Bhatt soberly concluded and announced that "the classical Indian alternative will be reconstructed and given a fair trial to ameliorate the human miseries, as was its objective"64.
 Prof. Bhatt further elaborates that "key concepts of Indian culture (embedded in rich ideas of yoga and ksheme, asteya and aparigraha) are the only means for sustainable development and as such contain immense potential to guide the world towards the path of sustainable development. ...
 But they need creative reinterpretation to suit the present day requirements".
 This way prof. Bhatt proposes the stream of trans-cultural inter-religious debate.
-Such line of thought complements Ashok Bapna's call to address global problems "respectful to the imperative to reflect the root causes" and he points to possessiveness or parigraha, root causes of the problems of humanity well elaborated in traditional Indian philosophy64.
-Todays' prevailing global root cause for inequalities, injustice and misbalance, and primarily for the decoupling of human race from nature, lies in the - still prevailing - colonial culture, synonymously called predator culture which - developed over centuries of imperial and colonial attitudes all over the Earth - finally cut the traditional bond of human communities with nature, with biodiversity, which is understood by UPASANA65 as anima-diversity.
-Slovene language etymologically still preservers such bond with the terms ROD and PRIRODA, where Human Race stands for ROD and Nature for PRI-ROD-a.
-Slovene sources concerning the Slavic natural faith code the supremacy of Nature over any other concept in the overall reference to Nikrmana66, the entity governing the Nature in all its aspects.
-We could seek parallels to Vedic reference on Prajapati (Rigveda) to arrive to better understanding of such cross-cultural overall deity representing the forces of the creation.
+Such line of thought complements Ashok Bapna's call to address global problems "respectful to the imperative to reflect the root causes" and he points to possessiveness or parigraha, root causes of the problems of humanity well elaborated in traditional Indian philosophy.
+Todays' prevailing global root cause for inequalities, injustice and misbalance, and primarily for the decoupling of human race from nature, lies in the - still prevailing - colonial culture, synonymously called predator culture which - developed over centuries of imperial and colonial attitudes all over the Earth finally cut the traditional bond of human communities with nature, with biodiversity,

-62 See Indian Council of Philosopical Research, 2018,
+See Indian Council of Philosopical Research, 2018,

-63 Ibid.
+Ibid.